jenciso/stackrox-provision/README.md

 ## Check your setup

-if you provisioned two kind cluster, you should see in the Platform configuration platform as appears in the below image.
+if you provisioned two clusters, you should see them in the “Platform configuration > Clusters” menu, as shown below.
 ![](https://i.imgur.com/VBHmHys.png)

 ## References